ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-version-usage-report.md

 - Expiration schedule identifiers:`CurrentExpirationDate` indicates that this version is currently set to never expire. `AutomaticPolicyExpirationDate` shows that under the automatically expire policy, this version is also set to never expire. `TargetExpirationDate` indicates that if we follow this schedule for trimming, we would set this version to never expire.

+>[!NOTE]
+> File versions stored in the preservation hold library will be included in this report as well.

 Let’s look at the third version.

 The `WebId` and `DocId` values are empty because these columns are compact columns, denoted by *.Compact* post-fix, it means they should have values.
 If we look for the last nonempty above that row, we find `WebId` as `4c7a58c1-01f2-4fa3-a730-44081a44f689`, and `DocId` as `18c3e09c-b5be-48e7-a754-7a2ce53e0999`.

 We can also see that the `TargetExpirationDate` is set for April 19, 2023, at 18:08:53 UTC.
 It means if we trim based on this schedule, we would be setting the expiration date for this version to that time.
-However, at the time this documentation was written, it passed April 19, 2023.
-Instead of setting the version to expire, the document is deleted immediately.

 > [!NOTE]
 > All date times are represented in the round-trip format.
 For more information, see [Standard date and time format strings - .NET | Microsoft Learn](/dotnet/standard/base-types/standard-date-and-time-format-strings)

 ## Analyze version storage for sites

-After configuring the `TargetExpirationDate` values for your report, you can choose to perform deeper analysis to see the impact of the trimming before running an actual trim.
-You can perform this analysis independently, or alternatively, we provide two recommended options for your analysis.
+Before you start your analysis, you should update the `TargetExpirationDate` column in your report file to the dates that you want, like the versions to be expired.
+Again, if you choose a date that is in the past for a version, then that version will be treated as "version that had already expired" and will be deleted right away after you start the trim.

+You can manually update the dates in `TargetExpirationDate` by editing the csv file.
+However, you may have too many rows to update by hand.
+To bulk update the column, you can use Excel formulas, or you can also use one of the PowerShell scripts we have provided in [Tutorial: Run 'What-If' analysis](tutorial-run-what-if-analysis.md).
+Specifically, you may choose a trimming mode, run the corresponding script to get a updated csv file with `TargetExpirationDate` filled out based on that trimming mode, and continue from there.

 ### Option one: Analyze the report using Excel